Are you struggling to break up with someone?

 We have this notion that if a relationship didn’t last, it must have been a failure.

 This is due to social programming.
-Anything that doesn’t conform with the traditional relationship escalator of dating, getting married, having kids, etc. must be bad — or so our parents and peers tell us.
+Anything that doesn’t conform to the traditional relationship escalator of dating, getting married, having kids, etc., must be bad — or so society tells us.

 This is nonsense.

-Some of the most fulfilling relationships I have ever had were over after a year or two.
+Some of the most fulfilling relationships I have ever had were over after a year.
 On the other hand, I know people who have been together for 40+ years and absolutely loathe each other.

 Stop taking relationship advice from the mainstream.
-The vast majority of people are unhappy in their relationships.
+What do they know?
 Roughly 50 percent of all marriages get divorced.
-It should be pretty obvious by now that the traditional paradigm of, “Till death do us part,” is flawed.
+The paradigm of, “Till death do us part,” is obviously flawed.

-There is a great metaphor to help you arrive at a new of thinking.
+Here is a metaphor to help you arrive at a new of thinking.

 Imagine you are a gardener, but your seeds got mixed up.
 When you plant them, you have no idea what is going to happen.
 Some of them will flower fast and gloriously but then soon wither.
-Some of them will be less spectacular but really take root.
+Some of them will unfold less spectacularly but survive longer.

 Who is to say which one is better?
 They just are.

-So, there is no point in feeling bad about breaking up.
-You are not a loser for not making it to the societal finish line of marriage, kids, and mortgage.
-Cherish the relationship for what it was.
+You are not a loser for not making it to the societally approved finish line of marriage, kids, and mortgage.
+Simply cherish the relationship for what it was.

-If you have children together, how to walk away from somebody you love becomes a lot more complicated.
-You must now not only think about how the breakup affects one other person but several.
+“How to walk away from somebody you love” becomes a lot more complicated if there are children involved.
+You must now also think about how the breakup will affect them.

 It’s a fine line to walk.
 On the one hand, you want things to be clear between you and your partner.
 They need to know it’s over.

-On the other hand, you probably want your children to maintain a relationship with their other parent.
+On the other hand, you ideally want your children to maintain a good relationship with their other parent.

-You need to communicate that as clearly as you can to your partner.
-“I want you out of my personal life.
+You need to communicate this as clearly as possible.
+Tell your partner, “I want you out of my personal life.
 But I am not trying to cut you out of our children’s lives.
 These are two different issues.”

 At the same time, beware.
-What I often see happening is that the partner who is getting broken up with will try to use the kids as leverage.
-“We should stay together for the kids.”
+Often, the partner who is getting broken up with will use the kids as leverage.
+“We should stay together for the children.”

-While it might initially be hard for your kids to deal with the breakup, in the long run, it will be better.
+While it will be hard for your kids to deal with the breakup initially, in the long run, it will make things better.
 Growing up in an atmosphere of mutual resentment doesn’t do anything for your children’s happiness.

 4. Have the Talk